Starting a new job is exciting.

-Getting confirmation you have secured a job you applied for is a wonderful feeling - if this is you, Congratualtions!
+Getting confirmation you have secured a job you applied for is a wonderful feeling - if this is you, congratulations!

-Whether it's your first day in a new job or your first ever job, It can sometimes be hard to know what is expected of you at first, or how to know if you are performing well.
+Whether it's your first day in a new job or your first ever job, it can sometimes be hard to know what is expected of you at first.

 Your employer should make their expectations clear and you can ask questions if you are unsure of anything.